Barnesmore Gap 4

 Croaghconnellagh and Croaghonagh, Barnesmore Gap, County Donegal, Ireland.
 For centuries the Gap has been a strategic gateway between the Northern and southern parts of County Donegal.
 But Barnesmore was also, in other days, a place of sinister repute.
 Up to about 1800, it was the notorious haunt of brigands, highwaymen and raparees who waylaid, robbed and murdered travellers.
 It became so perilous that from the mid 1700's a garrison of Red Coats was stationed at the Ballybofey end of the Gap to ensure the safety of travellers.
 The authorities erected a gallows in the Gap to deter these people.
 The West Donegal Railway Company opened a Railway Line on 25th April 1882, the start of it's construction having been hampered by seven weeks of snowstorm.
 The line closed in 1959."
 (An extract from Biddys Website dated 2008)

-Biddys O'Barnes Public House, Ardnawark, Barnesmore, County Donegal, Ireland.
+Rainbow at Ardnawark, County Donegal, Ireland.

-Barnesmore Gap, County Donegal, Ireland.
+Sunset at Lough Mourne, County Donegal, Ireland.

 Colours of Dawn.
 Barnesmore Gap, County Donegal, Ireland.